From Absolute to Relative Code Comprehensibility Prediction: Discussion and Implications

-\textbf{RC For Developer Tools.} The best RC models, such as the snippet-wise random forest models (column ``RF'' in \cref{tab:rc_results_snippet}), achieve $wF1$ scores that are acceptable in an absolute sense: between about 0.8 and 0.9. $wF1$ scores at this level make it plausible to build a useful developer-facing tool: this $wF1$ implies that the model can correctly predict the relative comprehensibility of a snippet pair in \textasciitilde 8-9/10 cases.
-No AC models come close to this level; only RC models show this promise.
-While RC models \emph{could} be useful for developers in practice, future studies are needed to assess this: this work's goal is basic science, not tool-building.
-Developer-wise RC prediction is less accurate: except for RL, the best models correctly predict the relative comprehensibility of a snippet pair in \textasciitilde 6-7/10 cases.
+\textbf{RC For Developer Tools.} The best RC models, such as the snippet-wise XGBoost models (row ``XGBoost'' in \Cref{tab:rc_results_snippet}), achieve $wF1$ scores that are acceptable in an absolute sense: between about 0.811 and 0.914.
+This generally implies that the models can correctly predict the relative comprehensibility of a snippet pair in \textasciitilde 8-9/10 cases.
+These results indicate strong overall performance across the three RC classes and suggest that RC models could support developer-facing tools.
+In contrast, AC models rarely achieve similar performance.

+Developer-wise RC prediction remains more difficult.
+Except for \AU, the best models achieve more modest performance (between 0.71 and 0.761 $wF1$), suggesting that the available code and developer features are not sufficient to accurately predict how an individual developer will judge a snippet pair.
 Future research is needed to develop more accurate models and assess how useful this accuracy can be for developers.

-\textbf{RC for Code Comprehensibility Studies.} For researchers, RC models can reshape how user studies on code comprehensibility are conducted.
-We suggest that future studies pivot toward RC-based designs, as RC is more consistent with the human tendency for comparative judgment and is less noisy and subjective.
-Furthermore, our results show that snippet-wise RC models achieve higher accuracy, reinforcing that RC can effectively reduce noise in subjective data.\looseness=-1
+Overall, the current findings are more promising for tools that estimate aggregate judgments than for tools that personalize predictions for individual developers.

+Although these results are encouraging, prediction performance alone does not demonstrate practical usefulness.
+Field studies are needed to evaluate whether RC-based tools help practitioners complete SE tasks more effectively.
+Our survey suggests that explanations and actionable suggestions will be important for the adoption of such tools.

+\textbf{RC for Code Comprehensibility Studies.} Our results also have implications for future research on code comprehensibility.
+Existing studies typically collect absolute judgments for individual snippets.
+In contrast, RC focuses on comparing two snippets.
+Since our results show that RC is easier to predict than AC, future studies should consider collecting pairwise judgments directly and investigate whether they produce more consistent and useful datasets for developing predictive models.